nom0786/MusicGenerator/README.md

         return rhythm
 ```

 The class name is **FeatureSetting**.
-It analyzes the input notes and sets the key and rhythm of the music.
+It analyzes the input notes Object and sets the key and rhythm of the music.

-- Store the input notes from the music player as initial.
+- Store the input notes and the durationRatio from the music player as initial.
 - Analyze and Extract the features.
 - Using based information to set key and rhythm.
 - ### Functions